tardate/LittleArduinoProjects/README.md

-# 276 Little Electronics and Arduino Projects
+# 277 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [VariableFrequencyRunwayLEDs](./playground/VariableFrequencyRunwayLEDs) - a PWM-controlled variable frequency LED "runway lights" effect using the LM331 and CD4017.
+> Latest addition:sparkles: [BoldportClub/Touchy](./BoldportClub/Touchy) - Touchy is a capacitive touch input device with on-board Sleepy Bee microcontroller (Boldport Club Project #7).

 Just my collection of electronics projects, many involving an Arduino in one way or another.